ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/semantics.md

 ---
-title: Semantics
+title: About Function Multiversioning
 weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## What is function multiversioning?
+## What is function multiversioning, and how does it work?

-Function multiversioning allows the compiling of several implementations of a function into the same binary and then selects the most appropriate version at runtime.
-The benefit of this is that the developer can take advantage of hardware features to accelerate applications at function level granularity.
+Function multiversioning enables the compiling of several implementations of a function into the same binary, and then selects the most appropriate version at runtime.
+The benefit of this is that you can use hardware features to accelerate applications at function level.

 To specify a function version, you can annotate its declaration with either of  `__attribute__((target_version("name")))` or `__attribute__((target_clones("name",...)))`, where "name" denotes one or more architectural features separated by '+'.

 This annotation implies a dependency between a function version and the feature set it is specified for.
 The compiler generates optimized versions of the function for the specified targets.
 The `target_clones` attribute behaves in the same way as `target_version`, but specifies multiple versions for the same function definition.
-The former is suitable for functions that the compiler can optimize differently depending on the requested features, whereas the latter allows the user to manually optimize a version at the source level using intrinsics or inline assembly.
+The former is suitable for functions that the compiler can optimize differently depending on the requested features, whereas the latter allows the user to manually optimize a version at source level using intrinsics or inline assembly.

-A hardware platform may support multiple architectural features from the dependency sets, or it may not support any.
+A hardware platform is able to support multiple architectural features from the dependency sets, or it might not support any.

 Function multiversioning provides a convenient way to select the most appropriate version of a function at runtime.
 The selection is permanent for the lifetime of the process and works as follows: